lowRISC/sonata-software/doc/guide/running-software.md

 # Running Sonata Software

 You can either run software [on the sonata FPGA board](#running-on-the-sonata-fpga) or [in the sonata simulator](#running-in-the-simulator).
-We recommend you focus on the FPGA as you get started and return to the simulator if you think you would find it useful later.
+We recommend you focus on the FPGA as you get started and return to the simulator if you find it useful later.

 ## Running on the Sonata FPGA